Finding balance in an era of disruptive technologies by cross licensing patents.

 With the proliferation of patents, licensing is increasingly used to resolve issues between conflicting and competing patent owners.
-Cipher helps calculate what can be considered as fair for companies that seek rational and balanced outcomes.
+Cipher helps calculate what can be considered as fair for companies that seek rational and balanced outcomes by cross licensing patents.

 It’s become feasible to maintain a dynamic analysis that’s constantly keeping you apprised of the total number of worldwide patents in a particular technology space, relative to your own portfolio.

 How can I justify what represents a fair licensing deal?

 Whether planning internally or negotiating, evidence trumps ‘gut feel’ every time.
 The Cipher Optimisation Model enables you to map your patents to the revenue of others, and similarly their patents to your revenue.
 This identifies where there is imbalance and a means to calculate the overall position.

 Where your strategy is to monetise your patents by licensing, it is vital to consider both the approach and the consequences.
 Cipher can identify companies who are exposed, and also help ‘war game’ the outcome of a cross-licence, in situations where the other party owns patent assets that map to your revenue.

 What’s the best way of countering a demand for a portfolio licence?

 It has become common practice for large, often failing companies, to take a blunderbuss approach to licensing.
 Such approaches are accompanied by a demand that you take a licence of their whole (and typically large) portfolio.
 Cipher enables rapid and effective whittling to patented technologies of relevance – normally a significantly smaller list.